benber86/curve-blog/content/posts/parameter-ramping/index.md

 Put differently, increasing $A$ increases the value of the more abundant asset in the pool since more of them can be traded at par with the rarer asset, thus increasing the "value" of pool assets represented by $D$.
 Conversely, when $A$ decreases, the more abundant asset becomes worth less (as there is now a greater price impact to trade them), thus decreasing the value of $D$.

-## Why the delay then ?
+## Why the delay then?

 We have to keep in mind, however, that $D$ is also used to keep track of profits accrued by LPs.
 While $D$ is often referred to as an _invariant_, similarly to the $k$ of Uniswap v2's $xy = k$, its value actually varies constantly.
 Adding or removing liquidity from the pool will of course affect $D$ as can be easily inferred from the StableSwap equation, but so will trades as they generate fees which are redistributed to LPs... by increasing the invariant.

-Changes to $D$ thus directly affect LP's profitability.
+Changes to $D$ thus directly affect LPs' profitability.
 If $D$ increases, whether as a result of parameter changes or accrued fees, so will the virtual price of the LP Token (calculated as $\frac{D}{LP\ token\ supply}$) and therefore the amount of the pool's assets a LP can redeem for a single token.
-Conversely, if $D$ decreases, in the case of a reduction in $A$ for instance, then LP's profitability will be negatively impacted.
+Conversely, if $D$ decreases, in the case of a reduction in $A$ for instance, then LPs' profitability will be negatively impacted.

 The gradual parameter changes act as a way to mitigate these effects.
 When $A$ is due to increases, arbitrageurs can buy the abundant, cheaper asset before the increase knowing they will be able to sell it at a better rate (closer to 1:1) once the full parameter change is enacted.